-Veterans of the US Armed Forces may contact Carnegie Mellon University's Certifying Official to receive more information about veteran's education benefits or to arrange an appointment to discuss eligibility.
-All students who receive benefits from the VA must notify the Certifying Official and VA Liaison for Heinz College and Carnegie Mellon, Mike Danko.
-Veterans can contact Mike by email at URO VA Ed Benefits to get more information about the programs, for help in applying for benefits or to arrange an appointment to discuss your VA benefits.
-Documents may be faxed to Mike at 412-268-6381.
+Veterans of the U.S. Armed Forces can contact Carnegie Mellon University's Certifying Official to receive more information about veteran's education benefits, or to arrange an appointment to discuss eligibility.
+All students who receive benefits from the VA must notify Mike Danko, the Certifying Official and VA Liaison for Heinz College and Carnegie Mellon.
+If you are a prospective student who is a veteran, we encourage you to contact Mike via email at URO VA Ed Benefits to get more information about the programs, for help in applying for benefits, or to arrange an appointment to discuss your VA benefits.
+You can also fax documents to Mike at 412-268-6381.

-Carnegie Mellon University's Certifying Official works closely with the CMU's Office of Financial Aid and the Heinz College to determine the amount of each veteran's eligibility.
+Carnegie Mellon University's Certifying Official works closely with the CMU's Office of Financial Aid and the Heinz College Office of Admissions to determine the amount of each veteran's eligibility.

 Please see below for detailed information about the GI Bill, the Yellow Ribbon Program, the U.S. Military Veterans Scholarship, and answers to additional frequently asked questions.